 The thousands of regional terminals and pick-up and delivery centers LTL shipments have to encounter are often seen as a significant barrier in its ability to flourish in the deregulated trucking industry.
 Though the number of carriers continue to increase, there hasn’t been a significant new entrant into the LTL sector since UPS and FedEx in the early 1990s.

-From driverless trucks to environmentally-friendly, complete-electric trucks, innovation has been at the core of the industry.
+From driverless trucks to environmentally-friendly, completely electric trucks, innovation has been at the core of the industry.
+Our tracking capabilities can follow packages in real-time.
 And while some see these innovations as potential threats, they also have the possibility to facilitate some of the processes and create more transparency between companies and customers.

 The trucking industry continues to be on an upward trajectory, and it makes sense since the popularity of online shopping and other e-commerce ventures continue to rise.
 More drivers are logging in more hours and the income is beginning to rise slightly as demand for trucking continues to grow.